What Is Restless Leg Syndrome?

 Also known as Willis-Ekbom disease, restless leg syndrome gives you an uncontrollable urge to move one or both legs, usually due to an uncomfortable sensation in the affected leg.
 Moving your leg can sometimes produce temporary relief, though your discomfort may worsen when you sit or lie down.

 Restless leg syndrome can affect anyone, but it becomes more common with age.
 It can cause major disruptions to your sleep and increase your risk for insomnia and depression.
-Fortunately, restless leg syndrome can be effectively treated, especially if you and your provider can identify its root cause.
+Fortunately, it can be effectively treated, especially if you and your provider can identify its root cause.

-The most common symptom of restless leg syndrome is an uncontrollable urge to move your legs.
+The most common symptom is an uncontrollable urge to move your legs.
 Other restless leg syndrome symptoms include:

 - Uncomfortable sensations in your legs, such as aching, itching, throbbing, crawling, pulling or creeping